buildbotics/tpl-docs/TextLibrary.md

 [Back to Table of Contents](#Table of Contents)

 ## Style <a name = 'OverviewStyle' />
-The Text Librart style is described as follows:
+The Text Library style is described as follows:
 * When cutting paths are returned, the points are in object form.
 For instance a point at x = 1 and y = 2 would be given as {X: 1, Y: 2}.
 * Functions requiring multiple arguments receive those arguments as properties in a single object.
 The results are added as properties to that same object.
 * Functions return a value of 0 if successful.